orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - solution 1: pru could access spi and uart from host-cpu, has delay-penalty, but gpio from host seems unreachable to PRU
 - improvement: PRU could be limited to be GPIO-recorder (see previous requirement)
 - assessment:
-   - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api
+   - bidirectional gpios will be recorded properly, but never react in realtime if handled in python-api (ok, because main purpose is monitoring)
    - (high-speed) SPI to target is hardly possible, host-periphery and PRU-Pins offen fall together and limit the available pins
    - uart-speeds would allow 192 Mbps with no autobaud and 3.7 Mbps with it